 The calls for proposals are implemented by INEA on behalf of the Commission.
 More information on the calls is provided on INEA's website.

-Please find below the list of National Contact Points for the Agreement of Applicants from the Member States on form A 2b according to Articles 9 and 22 of the CEF Regulation.
+- Download the list (.pdf) of National Contact Points for the Agreement of Applicants from the Member States on form A 2b according to Articles 9 and 22 of the CEF Regulation